-On the KF CGS, wind forecasts will be used to predict how much generation will be expected from the wind farms on KF CGS.
+On the KF CGS, wind predictions will be used to predict how much generation is forecasted from the wind farms on KF CGS.
 This generation is the anticipated market outcome.
 This anticipated market outcome is used in the capacity calculation on KF CGS.
 The capacity given will have to be maintained by TSOs, thus the TSOs will use countertrading or redispatching, depending on the situation, to maintain capacity in case the wind forecasts are incorrect.
-This approach for KF CGS is compliant with the EC decision no. 2020/7948 of 11 November 2020 on the derogation for KF CGS following Article 64 4.7 of Regulation (EU) 2019/943.
+This approach for KF CGS is compliant with the EC decision no. 2020/7948 of 11 November 2020 on the derogation for KF CGS following Article 64 of Regulation (EU) 2019/943.

-Rules for taking into account previously allocated cross-zonal capacity in the day-ahead time frame
+4.7 Rules for taking into account previously allocated cross-zonal capacity in the day-ahead time frame

-The CCR Hansa TSOs shall include the following as already allocated capacity (ACC) in the capacity calculation following the mathematical descriptions:
+The CCR Hansa TSOs shall include the following as already allocated capacity (AAC) to be provided to the Market Operator (MO):

 - a.
 Capacity allocated for nominated Physical Transmission Rights (PTRs); and - b.
 Capacity allocated for cross-zonal exchange of ancillary services, following Electricity Balancing Regulation Articles 40, 41 or 42, except those ancillary services in accordance with Article 22(2)(a) of the CACM Regulation. - c.
-For KF CGS, AAC^{WIND} is the expected wind generation on the OWF(s) based on the relevant CCR Hansa TSOs forecasts.
+For KF CGS, AACWIND is the forecasted wind generation on the OWF(s) based on the relevant CCR Hansa TSOs forecasts.

-It is important to consider that the mathematical description indicates that AAC can both be added or subtracted from the cross-border capacity depending on the direction of the AAC.
+It is important to consider that the AAC can both be added or subtracted from the cross-border capacity depending on the direction of the AAC.